 Wayne State's engineering curriculum leads the nation in game-changing fields like electric-drive vehicle technology and alternative energy.
 Here, you'll learn from faculty experts who engineer the physical world at all levels - from nanoscale biomedical innovations to colossal manufacturing plants.

 Classes are available on our main campus in Midtown Detroit and on satellite campuses throughout southeast Michigan.
 You can choose to work and commute for classes or you can live on campus for a more traditional college experience.

-In 2015, the college enrolled more than 200 international undergraduate students and more than 1,000 international graduate students from 37 countries -- all of whom can seek educational, cultural and social support and assistance from the university's Office of International Students and Scholars as well as language assistance from the English Language Institute, the only intensive English language program in the metropolitan Detroit area.
+As of fall 2022, the college enrolled 110 international undergraduate students and 363 international graduate students from 33 countries -- all of whom can seek educational, cultural and social support and assistance from the university's Office of International Students and Scholars as well as language assistance from the English Language Institute, the only intensive English language program in the metropolitan Detroit area.

 Living in Detroit

 Wayne State University is in the heart of Detroit, Michigan, the 11th largest metropolis in the United States and home of the auto industry.
 Living on or around Wayne State's campus puts you within walking distance to Detroit cultural attractions such as the Detroit Institute of Arts, Detroit Symphony Orchestra, Detroit Historical Museum, Fox Theatre and the Michigan Science Center.
 Wayne State students also benefit from being right down the street from many major U.S. employers -- many of which employ students in internship, co-op, part- or full-time positions.
 Within the city there are also numerous resources and organizations designed to assist international communities and students such as Global Detroit and Welcome Mat Detroit.

 It's a great time to be at Wayne State and in the Motor City.
 Explore Detroit today!

 Visit Wayne State's Office of Economic Development for information on living in Midtown Detroit, transit and mobility options, and campus public safety.